EberlyODL/heympbook/numbers_and_units.md

 Many choices are possible for the three basic units of length, mass and time:

 - Metric (SI, Système International) : **meter, kilogram, second**
-- English foot, slug , second
+- English foot, slug, second
 - and many others. . .

-We will use SI units in this course (SI stands for Systeme International), but it is useful to know conversions between systems for making estimates from your everyday knowledge.
+We will use SI units in this course (SI stands for Système International), but it is useful to know conversions between systems for making estimates from your everyday knowledge.

 ### External resources: